Some Structure Theory for Cayley Graphs and Associated Hypergraphs: Analysis of paths and distances

-In Section~\ref{sec:distance} we presented the measures of distance $d(v,u)$ and $d(\brck{v},\brck{u})$, for vertices~$v$ and~$u$, and their more general, parametrized versions $d_t(v,u)$ and $d_t(\brck{v},\brck{u})$ for \ca graphs and their dual hypergraphs, respectively.
-We claimed that these measures are equivalent in the sense of Proposition~\ref{prop:twoDistances} although they are based on two seemingly very different kinds of paths.
+In Section~\ref{sec:distance}, we claimed that $d_t(v,u)$ and $d_t(\brck{v},\brck{u})$ are equivalent (Proposition~\ref{prop:twoDistances}) although they are based on two seemingly very different kinds of paths.
 In this section, Lemmas~\ref{le:chordlessToCoset} and~\ref{le:cosetToChordless} show a correspondence between non-$t$ coset paths and chordless paths in $d(G)\setminus t$.
 The former states that minimal paths in $d(G)\setminus t$ induce non-$t$ coset paths.

 \begin{lemma} Let~$G$ be a 2-acyclic \ca graph, $v_1\neq v_\ellp$ two vertices,~$\gamma$ a set of generators and $t=\rho(v_\ellp,\gamma)$.
 Then a chordless path of length~$\ellp\geq 2$

 in~$d(G) \setminus t$ from~$[v_1]_{\emptyset}$ to~$[v_\ellp]_{\emptyset}$ induces a non-$t$ coset path